 Parázs Presszó Thai Restaurant (Jókai Street)

 Budapest's Thai restaurants can be grouped into two categories: there are a few formal establishments with a service staff and a comprehensive drinks menu, while most others comprise mom-and-pop takeouts with slim menus and operating out of small, undecorated spaces.
-Parázs is the best representative of the former genre, so if a proper, sit-down Thai meal is what you're after, head to Parázs Presszó Restaurant in District 6, not far from downtown.
-Know before you go that Parázs isn't cheap by local standards; main dishes are €9-15.
+Parázs represents the former genre, so if a proper sit-down Thai meal is what you're after, head to Parázs Presszó Restaurant in District 6, not far from downtown.
+Know before you go that Parázs isn't cheap by local standards with main dishes ranging €9-15.